-When an accident occurs, which in the Employer's assessment is chargeable to a Bargaining Unit member, the member shall be notified before any action is taken with respect to such chargeability.
-A Bargaining Unit member shall have recourse through the grievance procedure as applicable beginning with Step Two with the Commissioner of the Department of Corrections.
+When an accident occurs, which in the Employer's assessment is chargeable to a Bargaining Unit Member, the Bargaining Unit Member shall be notified before any action is taken with respect to such chargeability.
+A Bargaining Unit Member shall have recourse through the grievance procedure as applicable beginning with Step Two with the Commissioner of the Department of Corrections.